jason3e7/OSCP-Exam-Report-Template-Markdown/src/OSIR-exam-report-template_OS_v1.md

 ![ImgPlaceholder](img/placeholder-image-300x225.png)

 Once we rerun the binary, we’ll see the following entries in ProcMon.
-One entry shows a “NAME NOT FOUND” Result for the file C:\Windows\token.
+One entry shows a “NAME NOT FOUND” Result for the file `C:\Windows\token`.

 ![ImgPlaceholder](img/placeholder-image-300x225.png)